Benito Soliven Academy: History

 Benito Soliven Academy began as a parochial secondary/high school in 1948.

 The academy is named after the Hon.
 Benito T. Soliven, who studied law at the University of the Philippines, graduated summa cum laude, placed third in the 1921 bar examinations, the first lawyer of Santo Domingo, Ilocos Sur, an intellectual, a linguist, a successful political leader, an Outstanding Congressman, a three-termer in the House of Representatives acclaimed as "Valedictorian" in congress having the greatest number of bills most of which were passed/approved by his colleagues, a hero of World War II, and most of all a very saintly and charitable man, ready to help his less fortunate clients free of charge, and always at the service of the needy.
-He is the father of the late Maximo Villaflor Soliven, a prominent journalist and publisher and realtor Victorio Villaflor Soliven, the owner of VV Soliven Towers located near the Santolan MRT Station along Epifanio de los Santos Avenue.
+He is the father of the late Maximo Villaflor Soliven, a prominent journalist and publisher and realtor Victorio Villaflor Soliven (b.
+November 26, 1938- d.November 13, 2010, husband of Purita Ramirez Soliven b.
+November 20, 1942-d.June 12, 2022 the owners of VV Soliven Group of Companies, including VV Soliven Towers located near the Santolan–Annapolis station along Epifanio de los Santos Avenue).
 A town in the province of Isabela is also named after him.

 With the full support and backing up of the late Rev. Fr.
 Msgr.
 Crisanto Padernal who was the former parish priest of Santo Domingo for 25 years and later assigned as a parish priest of Vigan City and concurrently Archdiocesan Procurator the late Archbishop Msgr.
 Santiago Sancho approved the request to open a Catholic School in the town.

 The first School Board was composed of Fr.
 Mariano Flores Pacis as chairman and its members were Atty.
 Faustino Tobia, the late Mayor Filomeno Tadena, Mr. Juan Raquel, Mr. Faustino Tamargo, Mr. Jesus Tobias and Mr. Maximo Molina, the board applied to the Department of Education and Culture for a permit to open a secondary school.
 It was approved and a government recognition was issued in April 1948, Reg.
 No. 3935.
 It was then officially registered to the Securities and Exchange Commission (SEC) in October 1948.

 According to Fr.
 Mariano F. Pacis when asked why he was all out in putting up a Catholic Secondary School in the town he said that the Aglipayan Church who had a number of followers then at the time had plans to put up an Aglipayan School, so Fr.
 Pacis tried his best to go ahead of such plan.
 He therefore, convened some of the prominent people of the town.
 Putting their good heads together, they came up with the name of the school - Benito Soliven Academy.